 I was intrigued about this Future Dentists Snapchat account when I came across it back in late 2016 and figured many others would be too.
 So I wanted to write this post to let you all know a bit of background about it.
 Because I for one was immediately curious to know who created it and what made them take the initiative?!

 Let me first briefly explain what the Future Dentists Snapchat account is all about…

-So basically, any dental student interested in taking over the account for a day can easily get in touch with them by sending a DM via Instagram or better yet writing and email to email@example.com telling them who you are, what school your at, what year you’re in and the fact that you want to takeover the account for a day.
+So basically, any dental student interested in taking over the account for a day can easily get in touch with them by sending a DM via Instagram or better yet writing an email to firstname.lastname@example.org telling them who you are, what school your at, what year you’re in and the fact that you want to takeover the account for a day.

 You’ll get a message back and can simply arrange a day that suits to get involved and snap a day in your dental school life!
-I’ve watch a whole bunch of different takeovers now and they are all really interesting, and what I like is that they’re always unique with a different twist.
+I’ve watched a whole bunch of different takeovers now and they are all really interesting, and what I like is that they’re always unique with a different twist.